jaalto/project--shell-script-performance-and-portability/README.md

   GNU make for Makefile.
   For some tests: GNU parallel.

-- Other requirements: the `time` command must be cabable of operating on functions.
-The Zsh's built-in `time` and the external time(1) command cannot time functions.

 # GENERAL ADVICE

 Regardless of the shell you use for scripting